DuyguKeskek/mirca.github.io/_posts/2016-06-26-gsoc-astropy-coding-period-week-three-and-four.md

 </p>

 <p style='text-align: justify;'>
-Also, during those meeting, I could see a future development for my GSoC project, which is to consider psf photometry in crowded fields from a set of dithered images instead of just one image of the field.
-If time allows, this would be the first "extra" task.
+Also, during those meetings, I could see a future development for my GSoC project, which is to consider psf photometry in crowded fields from a set of dithered images instead of just one image of a given field.
+If time allows, this would be, maybe, my first "extra" task.
 </p>

 <p style='text-align: justify;'>